Kuan-Lun/h2h-galleryinfo-parser/README.md

 # H@H Gallery Parser (h2h-galleryinfo-parser)

-H@H Gallery Parser is a Python package designed to parse downloaded gallery files from H@H (Hentai@Home), a gallery download tool.
+H@H Gallery Parser is a Python package designed to parse downloaded gallery files from H@H, a gallery download tool.
 When H@H downloads a gallery, it creates a folder named after the gallery, containing image files and a `galleryinfo.txt` file.
 This package helps extract useful information from the `galleryinfo.txt` file for further use.

 ## Features